OWASP/CheatSheetSeries/cheatsheets_draft/Secrets_Management_CheatSheet.md

 A secret management solution should provide the capability to store at least the following metadata about a secret:

-- When it was created/consumed/archived/deleted
+- When it was created/consumed/archived/rotated/deleted
 - By whom it was created (E.g. both the actual producter, as well as the engineer using the production method)
 - By what it was created
 - Who to contact when having trouble with the secret or having questions about it
 - For what the secret is used (E.g. designated intended consumers and purpose of the secret)
 - What tyep of secret it is (E.g. AES Key, HMAC key, RSA private key)
-- When it needs to be rotated if done manually
+- When it needs to be rotated, if done manually

 ## 3. Continuous Integration (CI) and Continuous Deployment (CD)